seth10/beautiful-obsidian-contacts/README.md

 # Beautiful Obsidian Contacts

 This is a plugin for Obsidian (https://obsidian.md).
-It will render a contact card given the data present in a `contact` code block.
+It will render a contact card given the data present in a "contact" code block.

 ## Example
 ````